samhartz/Photo3/README.md

 # Model Structure

-To run the model, simply run the file main.py (this script depends on functions.py and dictionaries.py (which stores the dictionaries and variables)).
+To run the model, simply run the file main.py.
 A graphical user interface will display allowing the user to choose a plant species, soil type, soil moisture, duration of the simulation, and a data file containing weather inputs (solar radiation, temperature, and humidity).
 Results will be exported to the file location chosen in the user interface, and/or may be viewed directly from the command prompt or IDE.

 The sample_data folder contains sample weather inputs for a location in Temple, TX, and the sample_output folder contains results from a few simulations in this area.
 An academic article describing the model details is available in Ecological Modelling: